 The only previous landers to look for evidence of life on Mars were NASA's Viking spacecraft in 1976.
 They failed to find any life indicators in the soil samples they took from the surface, but it is now thought that the oxidising atmosphere would have destroyed any such signs long ago.
 Beagle 2 hoped to overcome this problem by taking samples from beneath the surface using a 'mole' to retrieve samples of soil from more than one metre below ground level.
 It would also have used a corer and grinder to study the interior of rocks.

 Many of Beagle 2's experiments were situated in its 'PAW' (position adjustable workbench) at the end of a robotic arm.
-The PAW experiments included a pair of stereoscopic cameras, two types of spectrometer (Mössbauer and X-ray), a microscope, the corer/grinder and the mole.
+The PAW experiments included a pair of stereoscopic cameras, two types of spectrometer (Mössbauer and

 Shortly after Beagle 2 had landed and set itself up, the arm was intended to deploy and the two stereoscopic cameras were to take panoramic shots of the landing site, followed by close-up images of near-by soil and rocks as potential candidates for further analysis.

 When a suitable rock had been chosen, the PAW would have been rotated until the grinder was in position to grind away the weathered surface.
 The PAW could then be repositioned for the microscope and/or the spectrometers to analyse the freshly exposed material.
 If a rock looked particularly interesting, a sample could be drilled out with the corer and taken to the gas analysis package (GAP) inside the shell of the lander by means of the robotic arm.
 The mole was designed to collect soil samples and return them to the GAP in a similar way.